Masud Mehran and the creation of Sunsetown in Livermore

 Aerial photograph of the full Sunsetown area in Livermore, California, showing its expansive residential grid and winding streets developed by Sunset Homes.

-Aerial view of neighborhoods built by Sunset Homes.
-Spanning decades of development from 1958 to 1977, this master-planned community reshaped Livermore’s suburban identity and now houses over 12,000 residents.
+Annotated aerial map of neighborhoods built by Sunset Homes.
+Spanning decades of development from 1958 to 1977, this master-planned community reshaped Livermore’s suburban identity and houses over 12,000 residents.
+Base imagery from Google Maps.

 Map detail of The Meadows, a northern section of Sunsetown located off Portola Avenue, developed in the early 1970s as part of Sunset Homes' expansion